Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.5.0 LDEF: Long Duration Exposure Facility
+This release introduces an alternative method for conducting MOLE's station experiments in the form of LDEF Experiment Modules.
+There are a number of these external experiment modules to choose from.
+Simply fly an experiment to the station (or fly stand-alone using the support modules), start the experiment, and make sure that all the pre-requisites are met.
+Once the pre-requisites are met and the experiment has accumulated sufficient LabTime and/or other required resources, then either return the experiment module to Kerbin or transfer the data to a Mobile Processing Lab for further processing.

+YOU CAN USE THE EXPERIMENT MODULES WITH THE MOLE LAB!
+Remember, the MOLE Lab can generate LabTime even when there are no experiments loaded into the lab.

+The experiments run exactly like the existing ones; you need to make sure that the experiment's requirements are met (orbiting, specific altitude, etc.) Some experiments might require additional resources or additional parts to be on station.
+You generate LabTime using the MOLE Lab/LDEF Science Processor, ScopeTime using the KH-10, Plants using the Mark One Botany Lab/LDEF Botany Module, and SolarReports using the Solar Observatory.

+The existing MOLE science system remains unchanged; you still load experiments into containers like the Coach and Appaloosa, transfer them into the MOLE Lab/Skylab, run them, and transfer completed experiments back into a container for the trip home.
+The LDEF system simply provides a more intuitive interface for conducting experiments at the cost of increased part count and reduced convenience.

+New Parts

+You can find these parts in the new LDEF tab.

+- LDEF Core: This part is designed to host up to 4 External Experiment Carriers and/or support modules.
+You can place the core and its experiments in the Mk1 Interstage Service Compartment, RPND-A Service Compartment, Kargo Bay, or any other part capable of holding the rack and its experiments.
+Hint: The Mk1 Iterstage Service Compartment can hold up to 3 cores, for a total of 12 external experiments and support modules.

+- LDEF Double Core: A double-sized version of the core.

+- LDEF Tripple Core: A tripple-sized version of the core.

+- LDEF Experiment Module: This module houses a single experiment found in the MOLE science system.
+There are a number of different experiments available, each with its own module.
+You can press the "Show Synopsis" button to get a description of the experiment and a complete list of its requirements.
+Simply press the "Start Experiment" button to start the experiment, and check the status field to see what's going on.
+To stop the experiment, press the "Stop Experiment" button.
+When completed, the experiment will automatically show you the results and send you an in-game mail.

+- LDEF Command Processor: This module is a no-frills probe core.

+- LDEF Science Processor: This module generates a small amount of LabTime per day at the cost of ResearchKits and ElectricCharge.

+- LDEF Botany Module: This module grows Plants from Water and Fertilizer at the cost of Water, Fertilizer, and ElectricCharge.

+- LDEF Solar Battery: The solar battery powers your experiments and support modules.

+- LDEF Resource Container: This container holds a small amount of ResearchKits or other useful resources.

+- LDEF Equipment Container: This container is hollow and lets you attach small items.

+New Contracts
+- You can run LDEF experiments for Science, Rep, and Funds!
+The payout is proportional to where the contract asks you to run the experiment.

+Bug Fixes & Enhancements
+- Updated the Snacks converters to the latest standards.
+- RealPlume updates.
+Thanks DStall & Merkov!
+- Bug fixes for determining when an experiment has accumulated sufficient resources.

 1.4.9
 - Fixed scalar issues with the RPND-A Service Compartment.
 - Fixed angle snap issues with docking ports.